Wedding at Kew Gardens

 I’m excited to present photo highlights from Charlotte & Alexis’ beautiful wedding at Kew Gardens in London.
 Zooming up to London to photograph their wedding at Kew Gardens with my ace second photographer, Claire, we joined Charlotte and her bridesmaids, Emily & Gemma, getting ready at the Coach & Horses.
 Just across the green from the Cambridge Cottage entrance to Kew Gardens.
 It was a real giggle and they were awesome fun.
 The weather provided its usual British Summertime display and so with umbrellas deployed Charlotte walked the short distance in the rain across Kew Green to Cambridge Cottage on her father’s arm.
 The local Cricketers provided a very English backdrop as they played on the Green despite the weather!

-Their wedding ceremony was held in Cambridge Cottage.
+Their wedding ceremony and later on their wedding reception was held in Cambridge Cottage on the edge of Kew Gardens.
 A beautiful former Royal Residence on the edge of the gardens at Kew and a really beautiful space for their wedding.
 The room was full of love and with the anticipation of the morning behind them, they enjoyed a beautiful wedding ceremony.
 I love how happy and excited their faces were as they saw each other for the first time that day, in particular Alexis’ smile as Charlotte approached ‘down the aisle’.

 Creative Portrait Photos in the Palm House